 The Customers entity that you created from an OData feed appears as a custom entity.

 If you use Power Query to add data to an existing entity, all data in that entity will be overwritten.

 If you select Load to existing entity, you can specify an entity into which you add data from the Customers table.
 You could, for example, add the data to the Account entity with which the Common Data Service ships.
-Under Source column, you can further specify that data in the ContactName column from the Customers table should be added to the Name column in the Accounts entity.
+Under Field mapping, you can further specify that data in the ContactName column from the Customers table should be added to the Name column in the Account entity.

 We're excited about this functionality and eager to hear your feedback.
 Please send us your suggestions and feedback about this feature!

 If an error message about permissions appears, talk to your administrator.

 There is a limit of 500,000 rows per run and per project that can be loaded using this feature.